adamsilver/maintainablecss.com-jekyll/_chapters/03-reuse.md

 	<div class="clearfix pull-left red etc"></div>

 Bloat makes it harder to maintain and degrades performance (albeit in a minor way).

+## Because reuse breaks semantics.

+If you strive to reuse the bits inbetween the curly braces to create "atomic" class names, then you encounter all the problems stated in the chapter about [Semantics](/chapters/semantics/).
+Read that chapter now, if you haven't already.

 ## What if I really want to reuse a style?